MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key.md

 These include Microsoft Edge, Chrome, Firefox, and Safari.
 For more information, see [Browser support of FIDO2 passwordless authentication](fido2-compatibility.md).

 >[!NOTE]
->Passkeys (FIDO2) stored on mobile devices along with registering and signing in via WebAuthn QR code is not yet supported by Entra ID.
+>Passkeys (FIDO2) stored on computers and mobile devices along with registering and signing in via WebAuthn QR code is not yet supported by Entra ID.

 ## Prepare devices